exitflynn/blog/content/posts/RAM.md

 you may have seen the length of this post.

+it’s incomplete.

-it’s incomplete. like as in i’ve just copy-pasted the rough draft’s incomplete pointers at the end, incomplete.
+like as in i’ve just copy-pasted the rough-incomplete-pointers-at-the-end incomplete.

 you may ask why that is, it’s because it’s RAM’s 10th anniversary today which’ll end in exactly 5 mins in my timezone, i want to get this out before that happens.